-Table 5: Status of recommendations addressing asset system deficiencies from the previous review
+Table 6: Status of recommendations from the previous review

-Recommendation reference (no./year) Process and policy deficiency / Performance deficiency (Rating / Reference number, Asset management process & effectiveness criterion / Details of deficiency) Auditor's recommendation Date resolved Further action required (Yes/No/Not Applicable) Details of further action required (including current recommendation reference, if applicable) 02/2016 (5.3) Asset Operations - assets are documented in the asset register.
+rusic 6.
+Guards of recommendations from the provious review A. Resolved A. Resolved during current review period Recommendation reference (no./year) Process and policy deficiency / Performance deficiency (Rating / Reference number, Asset management process & effectiveness criterion / Details of deficiency) Auditor's recommendation Date resolved Further action required (Yes/No/Not Applicable) Details of further action required (including current recommendation reference, if applicable) 02/2022 (5.3) Asset Operations - assets are documented in the asset register.
 The condition assessment of transmission assets is not undertaken on a regular basis.
 Update the transmission assets structural condition on a regular basis.
-20/3/17 No B. Unresolv red at end of current review w period Recommendation reference (no./year) Recommendation deficiency / Performance deficiency (Rating / Reference number, Asset management process & effectiveness criterion / Details of deficiency) Auditor's recomme Further action required (Yes/No/Not Applicable) Details of further action required (including current recommendation reference, if applicable) 03/2016 A4 (9.1) Contingency Planning - Contingency plans are documented, understood and tested to confirm their operability and to cover higher risks.
+20/3/23 No B. Unresolve ed at end of current reviev v period Recommen- dation reference (no./year) Process and policy deficiency / Performance deficiency (Rating / Reference number, Asset management process & effectiveness criterion / Details of deficiency) Auditor's recomme Further action required (Yes/No/Not Applicable) Details of further action required (including current recommendation reference, if applicable) 03/2022 (9.1) Contingency Planning - Contingency plans are documented, understood and tested to confirm their operability and to cover higher risks.
+The contingency plan for loss of gas supply to the generation plant had not been tested for four years.
 Test the contingency plan for loss of gas supply to the generation plant on a regular basis and at least every two years.
 Yes - complete the actions addressing the recommendation.
-Refer to recommendation 05/2018.
+Refer to recommendation 05/2025.